t-karasova/grs-samples-python/search/tutorials/tutorial_querying.md

 ## Simple query request

 The simple search request contains only the following required fields:
-- `placement`&mdash.a resource name of the search engine placement.
+- `placement` — a resource name of the search engine placement.
-- `visitor_id`&mdash.a unique identifier to track visitors.
+- `visitor_id` — a unique identifier to track visitors.
-- `query`&mdash.a raw search query or search phrase.
+- `query` — a raw search query or search phrase.

 To check the results right away, you need to run a request on a products catalog.